 - In an episode of Planetes, Hachimaki gets "space sickness" and starts losing his mind.
 One of his hallucinations is of him riding a bike, as he does in the ending theme.

-- In one episode of Dragon Ball Z when Goku is fighting Cell, while powering up he goes on to make the exact same movements he does during the anime's first opening theme song, with the key difference being that here he's in Super Saiyan form.
+- when Goku is fighting Cell, while powering up he goes on to make the exact same movements he does during the anime's first opening theme song, with the key difference being that here he's in Super Saiyan form.

 - In the end of the final episode of Overman King Gainer, Anna decides that a song should be written about the main hero.
-She proceeds to start doing the monkey dance, something she infact does do in the opening.
+She proceeds to start doing the monkey dance, something she does in the opening alongside other characters.
 She also starts singing the opening song.